-Power Plant Water Treatment
+Power Plant Water

-Power plants are one of the largest industrial water users, with the majority of water used for cooling purposes on site.
+Power generation is one of the largest industrial water users, with the majority of water used for cooling purposes on site.
 Along with cooling water, boilers and flue gas desulphurisation (FGD) or wet scrubbing systems also contribute to total water use.
 Due to the large volume of water required, it is common for powerplants to be located next to natural water sources, such as rivers, where they can draw water into the plant for use.

 - Cooling tower blowdown and boiler blowdown for reuse/recycling